 In order to graduate with a B.S. in Symbolic Systems, a student must complete the following requirements.
-(Please note that some of these courses have other courses as prerequisites.
-Students are responsible for completing each course's prerequisites before they take it.)
+Some of these courses have other courses as prerequisites; students are responsible for completing each course's prerequisites before they take it.